-- Six chapel misses are permitted during each semester for such reasons as class trips, athletic events, illness or other personal circumstances.
-Required attendance for class activities that would force a student to miss chapel are not considered over and above these six misses, but one of them. - 2.
-The Accountability Plan as follows applies to students who exceed the six misses that are provided: - a.
-Absence 7: Chapel probation for the following semester, with a maximum of four allowable absences. - b.
-Absence 8: Chapel probation and dismissal warning; appointment with a Student Development and Success Staff Member. - c.
-Absence 9: Eligible for semester dismissal from the University beginning the following semester.
+- 1) Six chapel misses are permitted during each semester for such reasons as class trips, athletic events, illness, or other personal circumstances.
+Note: required attendance for class activities that would necessitate missing chapel are counted in these six absences, so please plan accordingly.
+On your fifth absence, and every absence thereafter, you will receive an e-mail notification. - 2) The following Accountability Plan applies to students who exceed the allowable six misses: - a.
+Absence 7: Chapel probation for the following semester (allowing only four absences) - b.
+Absence 8: Chapel probation and dismissal warning; appointment with a Student Development and Success staff member - c.
+Absence 9: Eligible for semester dismissal from the University the following semester